India to double nuclear output

 Satluj Jal Vidyut Nigam (SJVNL), which operates hydropower projects in Himachal Pradesh, has approached NPCIL to jointly develop nuclear power plants.
 The move to nuclear power is part of SJVNL's proposed $3.71 billion expansion program.

-India, which produces about 70% of its energy demand from conventional sources, aims to fulfill 25% of its energy demand from nuclear power by the year 2020.
-Despite being a late entrant into this sector, India is expected to attract domestic and international investments of more than $27 billion in the next 15 years.
+India, which produces about 70% of its energy demand from conventional sources, aims to fulfill 25% of its energy demand from nuclear power by the year 2020, and is also eyeing 60,000 MW by 2035 as a longer-term goal for the sector.
+Despite being a late entrant into this sector, India is expected to attract domestic and international investments of more than $27 billion over the next 15 years.

 Related News